Magnetism in Gemstones

 Even though vanadium is the dominant chromophore, chromium within all Chrome Tourmalines we have tested is detectable as red color under a Chelsea filter.
 Vanadium seems to have no quenching effect on Chelsea filter reactions.
 By testing the dark green Tourmaline pictured below using a Chelsea filter, UV flashlight and spectrometer, we have determined that this gem is a typical Chrome Tourmaline colored primarily by vanadium.
 No chromium absorption peak at 680nm is visible with a spectrometer.

 Unlike chromium, vanadium V3+ does not cause red fluorescence under longwave UV light in gemstones of any kind.
-Instead vanadium V3+ quenches fluorescence, just as iron quenches fluorescence in other types of gems.
+Instead, vanadium V3+ quenches fluorescence, just as iron quenches fluorescence in other types of gems.
 This quenching phenomenon is rarely recognized in gemology.
 The gem below shows no chromium fluorescence under longwave UV light, but it does show a strong red reaction under the Chelsea filter.
 This indicates that chromium is indeed present.
 But any UV fluorescence from chromium is quenched by vanadium.
 We know the quenching of fluorescence is not due to iron, the universally recognized quencher, as the gem is diamagnetic and contains only a trace amount of iron.

 Colored Primarily by Vanadium

 Vanadium-dravite is an idiochromatic species of tourmaline that is colored by a high concentration of vanadium.
 Unlike Chrome Tourmaline of the dravite species, Vanadium-dravite contains little or no chromium and does not appear red under a Chelsea filter.
-Although crystals of this mineral are rarely of gem quality, we encountered a very rare example of a faceted Vanadium-dravite that was bluish green in color and showed strong magnetic attraction due to vanadium.
+Although crystals of this mineral are generally not of gem quality, we encountered a very rare example of a faceted Vanadium-dravite that was bluish green in color and showed strong magnetic attraction due to vanadium.
 This is the only example we have found of any gemstone of any kind in which the transition metal vanadium is not only magnetically detectable, but also causes a strong magnetic response.

 (2.53ct., Strong, SI 213)